smartdevicelink/sdl_requirements/detailed_docs/SDL-HMI_API/GetSystemTime/GetSystemTime_TRS.md

 SDL must
 - trigger PTU
-- send OnServiceUpdate(service_Type, INVALID_CERT)
+- send OnServiceUpdate(service_Type, INVALID_CERT) notification to HMI
-- respond START_SERVICE_NACK, encryption = false to mobile app in case of receiving one more time expired certificate during PTU
+- send START_SERVICE_NACK, encryption = false to mobile app in case of receiving one more time expired certificate during PTU

 4.
 In case